lemlac/mulem/docs/reference.md

 #### Lambda Functions

 You can define a function within an expression with the pattern `(_) => _`.
 This is useful for passing functions to other functions.
-If the lambda function has multiple lines, it must terminate with a double semi-colon (`;;`).
+If the lambda function has multiple lines, it must terminate with `end`.
 As mentioned before, the purity of the lambda must match the function that it's being passed to&mdash;.

 ```mu
 map(array, func) = [for x in array then func(x)]